 While certain trips (like a high-end safari) can break the bank, there are many experiences that won’t.
 At most national parks, travelers can easily skip five-star accommodation and opt for simpler, self-catering options – Kruger National Park, for example, has plenty of budget-friendly accommodation.
 Remember, there’s also no fee to laze on the beaches or hike in the mountains.

 When it comes to food (and wine), prices tend to be very wallet-friendly, and we tip between 10 and 15 percent.
 A fancy coffee like a flat white (we make very good flat whites) will cost you around US $2, and a glass of wine (we make very good wine) will only set you back around US $4.
 Some high-end restaurants that attract overseas visitors can be pricey, but all the major cities have superb, affordable options that cater to South Africans (who aren’t spending US dollars or British pounds).

 Over the December holidays (summer), hordes of foreign visitors descend upon the country.
 But the best time to visit South Africa is outside of the local school holidays.
 The spring and autumn seasons are perfect – not only is the weather generally milder, but you can snap up seasonal experiences like whale watching in the Western Cape (the season begins around June) or the blossoming of wildflowers in Namaqualand (September) along the west coast.
 Prices tend to be more affordable and accommodation more available out of high season – especially for those who want to go on safari.

 I love this city.
-Many people are warned that Johannesburg is dangerous.
+Many people are warned that Johannesburg isn't safe.
 And, yes, like many major urban environments across the world, it can be dangerous in certain parts and you do have to be aware.
-But if you stay in a reputable hotel in one of the revitalized neighborhoods, find yourself a knowledgeable guide, you’ll get to explore one of Africa’s buzziest cities.
+But if you stay in a reputable hotel in one of the revitalized neighborhoods and find yourself a knowledgeable guide, you’ll get to explore one of Africa’s buzziest cities.
 There’s a thriving art and design scene and unmissable historical sites that will easily merit spending two or three days here.